whiteh4cker-tr/Seasons/README.md

 -   Has a 20% chance to display an aurora borealis effect in the sky each night.
 -   The effect consists of FIREWORK_SPARK particles spawning high in the sky around players.

+-   Increases the spawn rate of Wolves, Foxes, and Polar Bears by 50%.

 ![spring](https://imgur.com/l1dXOqs.png)

 -   Adds a variety of flowers to newly generated chunks
+-   Increases the spawn rate of Sheep, Cows, Pigs, Rabbits, and Chickens by 30%.

 ![modifiers](https://imgur.com/424WENZ.png)